ppingzhang/SCMC/README.md

-# SCMC
+# Rethinking Semantic Image Compression: Scalable Representation with Cross-modality Transfer
-This is the official code about the paper: Scalable Cross-Modality Image Compression.
+This is the official code about the paper: **Rethinking Semantic Image Compression: Scalable Representation with Cross-modality Transfer**.
 It contains three layers: the semantic layer, the structure layer and the signal layer.
 Herein, the project provides the code to achieve these three layers.